UPB-FILS-AM-FR/am-projet-ralucZ/README.md

 |`Author` | Zarnescu Raluca-Maria

 ## Description
-For this project, I aim to create a versatile digital clock using readily available components like the Raspberry Pi Pico microcontroller, an OLED display (such as SSD1306), and optionally, a Real-Time Clock (RTC) module for precise timekeeping.
+For this project, I aim to create a versatile digital clock using readily available components like the Arduino UNO microcontroller, a 16x2 LED display, and a Real-Time Clock (RTC) module for precise timekeeping.
-The digital clock will not only display the current time but also offer additional features like showcasing the date, temperature, and humidity readings.
+The digital clock will not only display the current time but also offer additional features like showcasing the temperature, the thermal comfort index (ITU) and the quality of air (AQ).
+It uses three buttons to set the time on the clock and 2 bands of addressable LEDs (Neopixel) to indicate through its various range of color the precalculated level of the ITU and AQ.

 ## Motivation
-The motivation behind this project is to provide an accessible and educational example of integrating hardware components with the Raspberry Pi Pico microcontroller.
+The motivation behind this project is to provide an accessible and educational example of integrating hardware components with the Arduino UNO microcontroller.
-By designing a digital clock, we aim to demonstrate the practical application of microcontrollers in everyday devices, Additionally, by incorporating features such as temperature and humidity readings, we enhance the utility of the digital clock, making it more than just a timekeeping device.
+By designing a digital clock, we aim to demonstrate the practical application of microcontrollers in everyday devices.
+Additionally, by incorporating features such as temperature, humidity and air quality readings, we enhance the utility of the digital clock, making it more than just a timekeeping device.

 ## Architecture

 ### Block diagram + Schematic